Conor McGregor must pay woman $250K in sexual assault case, civil jury rules

 “He’s not a man, he’s a coward,” attorney John Gordon said in his closing speech.
 “A devious coward and you should treat him for what he is.”

-The woman had to take several breaks in her emotional testimony as she said McGregor threatened to kill her during the encounter.

-A paramedic who examined the woman the next day, testified that she hadn’t seen someone with that intensity of bruising.
+She said he picked her and a friend up in a car and shared cocaine with them, which McGregor admitted in court, on the way to the Beacon Hotel.

+Hand said she told McGregor she didn't want to have sex with him and that she was menstruating.
+She said she told him “no” as he started kissing her but he eventually pinned her to a bed and she couldn't move.

-McGregor put her in a chokehold several times and later told her, “now you know how I felt in the octagon where I tapped out three times,” referring to an Ultimate Fighting Championship when he had to admit defeat, she said.
+McGregor put her in a chokehold and later told her, “now you know how I felt in the octagon where I tapped out three times,” referring to a UFC match when he had to admit defeat, she said.

 She said she then let him do what he wanted and he had sex with her.

+McGregor, in his post on X, said he was disappointed jurors didn't see all the evidence prosecutors had reviewed.

-McGregor said the two had sex that was athletic and vigorous, but not rough.
+He testified that the two had athletic and vigorous sex, but that it was not rough.
 He said “she never said ‘no’ or stopped” and testified that everything she said was a lie.

 “It is a full blown lie among many lies,” he said when asked about the chokehold allegation.
 “How anyone could believe that me, as a prideful person, would highlight my shortcomings.”